-Someday, your name will be hailed as the one who
+Someday, your name will be hailed as the one who changed a life.

 Double the Love